 Engineers often tend to choose an exotic metal or super alloy when faced with a high performance application.
 However, compensating tolerances in a design and using materials with greater than necessary strength, corrosion, or heat resistance can be very costly to the bottom line of a project.

 Exotics metals and high-strength super alloys are expensive for a number of reasons, especially because of economy of scale.
 Many of these super alloys are not in great demand, and as a result aren’t manufactured all that often.
 Another factor which can add significantly to costs is the machinability of many of these materials.
-The harder a metal is, the more difficult it is to machine; which leads to longer cycle times 10-ways-to-reduce-turnaround-time-coverand higher tooling costs.
+The harder a metal is, the more difficult it is to machine; which leads to longer cycle times and higher tooling costs.

 So when looking for the right materials for your next stamping project, it will be far more cost effective and timely to first choose from materials that are readily available.